leonore/leonore.github.io/about.md

 permalink: /about/
 ---

-Final year Computing Science student @ the University of Glasgow, graduating in June 2020.
-Intern in finance in London over summer 2019.
-I like design things, making coherent playlists with nice covers, and playing football.
+Graduated (with a lack of ceremony) with a degree in Computing Science from the University of Glasgow in 2020.
+Decided to live in London long-term after the summer of 2019 interning for a hedge fund.
+I am currently working as a Back End Engineer at Thought Machine, where I am increasingly favouring Golang over Python.
+I like design things, picking the best playlist covers for Spotify playlists, and playing football.